Ammar ibn Yasir: Battles under Muhammad

 'Ammar was one of the few warriors to participate in the first major Islamic battle, the Battle of Badr, despite harsh conditions; and he continued to fight in all Muslim battles even after Muhammad's death.

-In addition to his military role, Ammar’s life illustrates a historically significant incident: while helping to build the Prophet's Mosque in Medina, he complained of being overloaded with bricks.
-Umm Salama, the Prophet's wife, witnessed Muhammad, who ran his hand through Ammar’s curly hair and said: "Alas Ibn Sumayya!
+In addition to his military role, Ammar's life illustrates a historically significant incident: while helping to build the Prophet's Mosque in Medina, he complained of being overloaded with bricks.
+Umm Salama, Muhammad's wife, witnessed Muhammad, who ran his hand through Ammar's curly hair and said: "Alas Ibn Sumayya!
 It is not they who will kill you but a wicked band of men."
 He took a stick in his hand, angry, and said, "What is wrong between them and Ammar?
 He invites them to Paradise while they invite him to hell."
 These reports, regarded as valid by both Sunnis and Shi'is, were later significant in discussions of succession and in interpreting Ammar's death at the Battle of Siffin.